-If you need to ensure continuity of supply, (such as for life saving medical equipment, and some business processes which incur exceptionally high costs if interrupted), please contact us as soon as possible on 13 13 65.
+If you need to ensure a continual of supply (such as customers using life support equipment or businesses which incur exceptionally high costs if interrupted), please contact us on 13 13 88.

-Despite all the best planning, investment, and maintenance schedules, failures in the system may still occur.
-In most cases, we can restore power quickly to customers from unaffected parts of the network.
-In a few cases, you may suddenly lose your power to allow for emergency repairs.
-We have plans in place for dealing with these situations.
+Despite all the best planning, failures in the system can still occur.
+It's possible that you may suddenly lose your power to allow for emergency repairs.
+We have plans in place to advise how we operate during these situations.
 A full description of the objectives for our electricity network and supply to customers is provided in NS238 - Supply Quality.

-You are welcome to contact any electrician or electrical service provider to repair an electrical fault at your home or business.
+Please contact a qualified electrician or electrical service provider to repair an electrical fault at your home or business.